Michell8O/Classification-Model-Python-code/README.md

 # Classification Model Python Code

+##Wine Dataset
+This dataset is of Italian wine from the same region, from 3 various cultivators. <br /> 13 measurements of the different wine components are taken for the 3 different wines <br />

+13 Components being Measured: 'alcohol', 'malic_acid', 'ash', 'alcalinity_of_ash', 'magnesium', 'total_phenols', 'flavanoids', 'nonflavanoid_phenols', 'proanthocyanins', 'color_intensity', 'hue', 'od280/od315_of_diluted_wines', 'proline'

+Classes: 'class_0' 'class_1' 'class_2'

 ## Digits Dataset
 This dataset consists of 1797, 8×8 images of hand-written digits. <br /> These 8x8 images then need to be converted into feature vectors of length 64. <br />